Jeff-Duan/Jeff-Duan.github.io/README.md

 # About

-This is the source code for [Jason Rudolph's personal website/blog thingamajig](http://jasonrudolph.com "http://jasonrudolph.com").
-It uses [Jekyll](https://jekyllrb.com/) to transform the content of this repo into the static site hosted at [jasonrudolph.com](http://jasonrudolph.com "http://jasonrudolph.com").
+This is the source code for [Jeff-Duan's personal website/blog](https://jeff-duan.github.io/ "https://jeff-duan.github.io/").
+It uses [Jekyll](https://jekyllcn.com/) to transform the content of this repo into the static site hosted at [jeff-duan.github.io](https://jeff-duan.github.io/ "https://jeff-duan.github.io/").

 Shout-out to [barepants/crossing-jekyll](https://github.com/barepants/crossing-jekyll) for the [theme](https://github.com/jekyll/jekyll/wiki/Themes) that provides the majority of the site's design.